-AMD masks, which are sold at Aussie Pharma Direct, use cutting-edge nanotechnology.
+AMD masks, which are sold at Aussie Pharma Direct, use cutting-edge nanotechnology, with superior specifications.
 That means the masks don’t lose performance if they become moist – unlike traditional melt-blown filters, which rely on static electricity to trap airborne particles.

 Nano-filters V Meltblown-filters

 AMD P2/FFP2 Nano-Tech Particulate Respirator nanofilter is 0.1µm larger than air particles and smaller than harmful particles, and is filtered by the nanofiber structure itself, allowing for long wear and breathability, blocking and durability